hyperledger-labs/splice/README.md

    to also make the corresponding changes for our cluster deployments.
 It is recommended to test any configuration changes on scratchnet first.

+#### Bumping Daml Compiler version

+1. Update the `version` in `nix/daml-compiler-sources.json` to the new daml compiler version.
+   The compiler version is then used in two places:
+   1. To build all daml packages using `sbt damlBuild`
+   2. To generate daml docs using `cluster/images/docs/gen-daml-docs.sh`

+Note that changing the compiler version changes all package ids and should not be done without a good reason to do so as changing Daml code requires a governance vote.
+One option that often helps is upgrading the compiler if the Daml code is changed anyway and the package ids change.
+That way there is no dedicated vote required.

 #### Bumping Our Canton fork

 Current Canton commit: `382728dd8ec53cd119acc6030e361b0692a85f8c`